CtrlK

 Progressive Disclosure

-The content is a monolithic wall of text with no references to external files.
-The Key Concepts table, Tools & Systems list, and detailed report template could all be split into separate reference files.
-Everything is inline in one long document with no navigation structure or links to supplementary materials.
+The content is a monolithic wall of text with no bundle files and no references to external files.
+The Key Concepts table, Tools & Systems list, and detailed fund flow diagrams could all be split into reference files.
+Everything is inline in a single document that runs quite long, with no navigation structure beyond the step headers.

 1 / 3